patacongo/Pascal/configs/README.md

     make

 Comments/Status:
 - Fails with a read error of some kind while loading Pshell.pex.
 File is known good and verifies (with the same read logic) on the host system.
+So I am suspecting some issue with my old STM32 F4Discovery board.
 - The Pshell program still depends on posix_spawnp().
 That would also have to be fixed by change it to task_spawn() in order to get this configuration running.